 If you plan on driving in Northern Ireland, then it’s legally required to have insurance.
 Just like when you’re buying a car, there’s no one-size-fits-all approach when it comes to car insurance.
-Whether you’re a first-time driver or changing your car, it’s important to understand the difference between comprehensive and third-party fire & theft car insurance.
+Whether you’re a first-time driver or changing your car, it’s important to understand the difference between comprehensive insurance and third-party fire & theft car insurance.

 The kind you choose will depend on factors such as the price you’re willing to pay for insurance, the level of cover you want for your car, or the value of your car.
+A lot of folk are looking into options such as third party thinking it is cheaper as household purse strings come under pressure but it doesn't always cost less.

 If you’ve never heard of these types of insurance or if it’s a case where you’re unsure which one you should take out, then read on to discover the one best suited to your individual needs.